srivera1/ldd3_training/FPGA/README.md

 ## Introduction

-kernel drivers for trainning how to access digital hardware at the PL side from a ZYNQ SoC.
+kernel drivers for training how to access digital hardware at the PL side from a ZYNQ SoC.

 ## FPGA applications

 1. FPGA: **BRAM**
-    * kernel driver for mapping BRAM memory at the PL side from the Zynq SoC.
+    * kernel driver for mapping (as BRAM) memory at the PL side from the Zynq SoC.
     * It "kmallocates" contiguous memory on the kernel side.
     * At HW project folder, there are sample Vivado 2017.4 projects
     * Tested on ZCU102 and PYNQ boards with kernels 4.9 and 4.14.